Highway 2 Gaetz Avenue Interchange Improvement Project

 - Building up reinforced fill on both sides of Taylor Drive to stabilize the embankment for the new bridges; and

-- Construction of the abutment, girder placement and concrete deck/barriers for the northbound Taylor Drive bridges
+- Girder placement and construction of concrete deck/barriers for the northbound Taylor Drive bridges

 - Construction of the north and south collector-distributor roads